Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Potentiality- the term in philosophy meaning a being has the abiltity to change.
 Unlike God who is immutable, humans have the potential for change.
 God is uncaused actuality who has no potentiality.

 Pragmatic- dealing or concerned with facts or actual occurrences; practical.
+Something that is achievable, possible, or logical.
+Phenomenal.
+That which is practiced, as opposed to that which is theoretical.

 Precept- doctrine, tenet, belief, rule, principle, creed, teaching, motif.

-Preclude- hinder, prevent, obstruct, omit, inhibit.
+Preclude- hinder, prevent, obstruct, inhibit, interfere, obviate.

 Predilection- a partiality or preference in favor of something.
 Bias, presupposition, favoritism, premise.

-Premise- predilection, bias, presupposition, assumption, presumption.
+Premise- predilection, bias, presupposition, assumption, presumption, surmise, presume.

 Preposterous- contradictory, unreasonable, inconsistent, absurd, irrational.